HikikoMarmy/PSUEx/README.md

 **PSUEx** is a work-in-progress DLL extension for **Phantasy Star Universe (PSU) Ver.
 14.30**.
 It enhances and extends the original game by injecting new features and improvements.

+> **Note:** This project is still in early development.
+Expect breaking changes and bugs along the way.

 ---

 ## 🔧 Features